Equity

 • Provincial program managed by Alberta government.

-🔹 CDB – Canada Disability Benefit (Upcoming Federal Program)
+CDB – Canada Disability Benefit (Started July 2025)

 Purpose:

-Designed to reduce poverty and support the financial security of working-age persons with disabilities across Canada.
+Designed to reduce poverty and support the financial security of people aged 18-64 with disabilities.

 Key Points: